UV and IR quantum-spacetime effects for the Chandrasekhar model: Chandrasekhar model with UV modifications of the dispersion relation

 Most importantly, one would hope that this unexpected and striking feature could be exploited for experimental searches of quantum-gravity effects, in the spirit of the recent literature on ``Quantum-Gravity Phenomenology"~\cite{grbgac,kifune,biller,gacNature1999,gacPiranPRD,jaconature,PiranNeutriNat,gacPolonpapLRR}).
-From this perspective Camacho~\cite{Camacho} focused his investigations on two white dwarfs, specifically G156-64 and Wolf 485 A, arguing that a comparison of the properties of these two white dwarfs could provide valuable information on the correction term in his formula (here reported in Eq.~(\ref{Camachos}).
-One of our objectives is a more careful analysis of the possibility of using data on white dwarfs like G156-64 and Wolf 485 A as opportunities to place meaningful constraints on the model.
+From this perspective Camacho~\cite{Camacho} focused his attention preliminarily on some white dwarfs with mass of roughly half a solar mass.
+One of our objectives is a more in-depth analysis of the possibility of using data on such white dwarfs as opportunities to place meaningful constraints on the model.
 And our first observation on this point is that these white dwarfs cannot be described in the ultrarelativistic regime, on which Camacho focused, since for them the condition $x_F>>1$ is not satisfied.
-This will lead us to generalize Camacho's analysis to include proper handling of the nonrelativistic regime, which (besides the specifics of white dwarfs like G156-64 and Wolf 485 A) could also be of rather general interest.
+This will lead us to generalize Camacho's analysis to include proper handling of the nonrelativistic regime.
+And this in turn will lead us to raise the possibility (not considered in Refs.~\cite{Camacho,sethNANE}) of considering modifications of the dispersion relation which are also motivated by the quantum-spacetime/quantum-gravity, but for scenarios with ``ultraviolet/infrared mixing" so that there is a better chance of finding tangible consequences for white dwarfs in the not-ultrarelativistic regime.

-We also plan to consider a somewhat broader class of features both for the Planck-scale effects and in the characterization of the stars.
-The only study that so far has extended Camacho's original observation was reported in Ref.~\cite{sethNANE} and focused mainly on improving the picture advocated by Camacho in the direction of obtaining a more robustly quantitative analysis, including in particular the effects of a non-homogeneous mass-density distribution within the star, but still focusing exclusively on Planck-scale effects in the dispersion relation and on a Newtonian description of gravitational effects.
+We shall also consider (however preliminarily, in Section~VI) some possible implications found from including some general-relativistic corrections.
+The only study that so far has extended Camacho's original observation was reported in Ref.~\cite{sethNANE} and focused mainly on improving the picture advocated by Camacho in the direction of obtaining a more robustly quantitative analysis, including in particular the effects of a non-homogeneous mass-density distribution within the star, but still focusing on a Newtonian description of gravitational effects.

-We will offer also a preliminary investigation of general-relativistic corrections (Section~VI), and, perhaps most importantly, we combine Planck-scale effects for the dispersion relation with Planck-scale effects in the law of composition of momenta.
-This type of combination of Planck-scale effects is relevant for establishing whether the mechanism under study is characteristic of quantum-gravity pictures with a breakdown of spacetime symmetries or could also be found in pictures with ``deformation" of symmetries.

-\section{Deformed integration measure}
+\subsection{Deformed integration measure}